On a refined local converse theorem for SO(4)

 \section{Abstract}

-Recently, Hazeltine-Liu, and independently Haan-Kim-Kwon, proved a local converse theorem for $\SO_{2n}(F)$, which says that, up to an outer automorphism of $\SO_{2n}(F)$, an irreducible generic representation of $\SO_{2n}(F)$ is uniquely determined by its twisted gamma factors by generic representations of $\GL_k(F)$ for $k=1,\dots,n$.
-In this paper, we prove a ``refined" version of a local converse theorem for the group $\SO_4$ over a $p$-adic field $F$, namely, we show that a generic supercuspidal representation $\pi$ of $\SO_4(F)$ is uniquely determined by its $\GL_1$, $\GL_2$ twisted local gamma factors and a twisted exterior square local gamma factor of $\pi$.
+Recently, Hazeltine-Liu, and independently Haan-Kim-Kwon, proved a local converse theorem for $\mathrm{SO}_{2n}(F)$ over a $p$-adic field $F$, which says that, up to an outer automorphism of $\mathrm{SO}_{2n}(F)$, an irreducible generic representation of $\mathrm{SO}_{2n}(F)$ is uniquely determined by its twisted gamma factors by generic representations of $\mathrm{GL}_k(F)$ for $k=1,\dots,n$.
+It is desirable to remove the ``up to an outer automorphism" part in the above theorem using more twisted gamma factors, but this seems a hard problem.
+In this paper, we provide a solution to this problem for the group $\mathrm{SO}_4(F)$, namely, we show that a generic supercuspidal representation $\pi$ of $\mathrm{SO}_4(F)$ is uniquely determined by its $\mathrm{GL}_1$, $\mathrm{GL}_2$ twisted local gamma factors and a twisted exterior square local gamma factor of $\pi$.